kollective-networks/kltv.kombine/doc/api.md

 # T:Kltv.Kombine.ChildProcess
  Helper class to execute and obtain results from third party child processes

+##### P:Kltv.Kombine.ChildProcess.AbortExecution
+ This will be triggered if the user pressed ctrl+z so all executions will be skipped

+##### F:Kltv.Kombine.ChildProcess.CurrentRunningProcessesLock
+ Static lock object to protect the list of running processes

 ##### F:Kltv.Kombine.ChildProcess.CurrentRunningProcesses
  Static list of running processes